Tradeshowshipping.com TERMS AND CONDITIONS

-All services performed by Tradeshowshipping.com or Fastline Logistics, LLC (hereinafter called the “Company”) for the Customer (“Customer” shall include the person or entity for which services are performed, its agents and/or representatives, including, but not limited to, shippers, exporters, importers, senders, receivers, owners, consignors, consignees, carriers, secured parties, warehousemen, insurers and underwriters, and transferors or transferee of shipments) will be handled by the Company on the following terms and conditions:
+All services performed by Tradeshowshipping.com, (hereinafter called the “Company”) for the Customer (“Customer” shall include the person or entity for which services are performed, its agents and/or representatives, including, but not limited to, shippers, exporters, importers, senders, receivers, owners, consignors, consignees, carriers, secured parties, warehousemen, insurers and underwriters, and transferors or transferee of shipments) will be handled by the Company on the following terms and conditions:

 1. Application of Terms and Conditions.
 Company and Customer agree that these terms and conditions of service constitute a legally binding contract.
 The Customer acknowledges and agrees that it is responsible to provide notice and a copy of these terms and conditions of service to all of its agents or representatives.